ricebear-org/ricebear-org.github.io/discord.md

 ### Recommended Applications/Apps to Install

-Ring 1-3 users in this guild have come to a general consensus as to what programs to use for certain inter-user tasks.
+Long time members have come to a general consensus as to what programs to use for certain inter-user tasks.
 As a new user, it's highly recommended to install these applications/apps for the best experience.

 | Name       | Use                                                                                                              | Website URL                                                                                          |
 | ---------- | ---------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |